mfinzi/LieConv/README.md

 ## RotMNIST Experiments

-We provide comands to run LieConv on the RotMNIST data for different groups.
-The comands share hyper-parameters except for the name of the group and the `alpha` parameter that defines the metric on the group.
+We provide commands to run LieConv on the RotMNIST data for different groups.
+The commands share hyper-parameters except for the name of the group and the `alpha` parameter that trades off between group and orbit distance in the neighborhoods.
+Aug specifies whether to use SO(2) data augmentation.

 ```bash
 # Trivial